openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/start.rst

        equivalence feature.

-       See the :doc:`/dev-manual/hashequivserver` section of the Yocto Project Development Tasks Manual for details on how to setup a :ref:`overview-manual/concepts:Hash Equivalence` server.
+       See the :doc:`/dev-manual/hashequivserver` section of the Yocto Project Development Tasks Manual for details on how to set up a :ref:`overview-manual/concepts:Hash Equivalence` server.

     -  Set up an Autobuilder and have it populate the sstate cache and